 One super simple way to have better dinner party conversations is to remove anything that’ll distract you.
 And one of the biggest distractions in our lives is, you guessed it, our phones.

 While you work, notifications on your phone or computer screen can kill your productivity.
 You immediately lose your train of thought and make you super inefficient.
+I honestly don’t understand how some people don’t turn off their notifications.
 The same rule applies to having conversations with people, especially during meetings, events, and dinner parties.

 Notifications on your phone (even if they’re silent) distract both you as a listener and others around you.
 Your Whatsapp messages aren’t that urgent.
 Your hourly news reports about the pandemic will still be there after dinner.
 And if someone needs to get a hold of you, they’ll call.